emurray2/spatial-auditory-feedback/docs/kinect.md

 roslaunch ros_openpose run.launch camera:=kinect
 ```

+There's some strange threading behavior with this example where it closes the process immediately, and you may have to spam to the command a couple of times for the visualizer to actually stay open.

 ### Uninstalling OpenPose
 Since we installed everything in the Distrobox container, this is fairly simple.